fervort/SuperMQL/README.md

 1. Download SuperMQL ZIP package from link provided above.
 2. Extract the ZIP package.
 3. Copy `eMatrixServletRMI.jar` from ENOVIA classpath (It is present in directory `3DSPACE_INSTALLED_DIRECTORY\win_b64\docs\javaserver` and also in TomEE `WEB-INF/lib` folder) and paste into folder `SuperMQL_lib` .
 4. Execute following command from path where `SuperMQL.jar` is located.
+(Replace command with your server URL and credentials)
 ```sh
 java -jar SuperMQL.jar  -login "http://3dspace:8070/internal" "creator" "pass123" "eService Production"
 ```
 5. Make sure that java is in the classpath .
-If it is not in the classpth you can execute SuperMQL like this.
+If it is not in the classpth, you can execute SuperMQL with complete java path.
+For example:
 ```sh
 C:\Program Files\Java\jdk1.8.0_171\bin\java.exe -jar SuperMQL.jar  -login "http://3dspace:8070/internal" "creator" "pass123" "eService Production"
 ```